• Skip to primary navigation

 This blend adds flavor to curries, soups and meat dishes.

-Not only used in India, chaat masala and garam masala can also boost the flavor of international recipes.
+Both used in India, chaat masala and garam masala can also boost the flavor of international recipes - try them in big-taste vegan sandwich recipes for bold results.

 For example, sprinkle chaat masala over grilled veggies or salads for a tangy twist.